Houtman Abrolhos: Coral

 William Saville-Kent painted these corals while visiting the Houtman Abrolhos in 1894.
 He referred to them as Madrepora, but that name was then applied to virtually any hard coral, and the genus as now circumscribed does not occur in the Abrolhos.

-The Houtman Abrolhos is unusual in having a luxuriant and diverse living coral reef at such a high latitude.
+The Houtman Abrolhos is unusual in having a diverse living coral reef at such a high latitude.
 194 species in 50 genera have been recorded there, all but two of which are tropical.
 This is a surprisingly high coral diversity, considering the high latitude of the reef, and the relatively low diversity of other biota.
 For a full list, see list of corals of the Houtman Abrolhos.

 The coral reef community at the Houtman Abrolhos is unusual in having tropical coral growing alongside and in direct competition with, temperate seaweed.
 As a result of this competition for light, space and nutrients, coral at the Houtman Abrolhos tends to grow more slowly and die younger than is usual.
 Reef production is to a large extent due to the production of carbon by coralline algae rather than by coral.